Ain’t Misbehavin’: Fats Waller, Harlem et l’affirmation d’un art

 Its trajectory shifted dramatically when a young Louis Armstrong was asked to reinforce Leroy Smith’s orchestra at the Hudson Theater.
 His intermission performance — initially delivered from the orchestra pit — quickly became the highlight of the evening.
 A New York Times critic noted the impact of the moment, calling the song “synthetic but thoroughly enjoyable.”
 Armstrong was soon officially added to the cast, and his stage performance marked the beginning of his rise to national fame.

 The recording of Ain’t Misbehavin’ by Louis Armstrong and his orchestra, made on July 19, 1929, in New York, stands as a pivotal moment in the history of jazz.
-It marked a significant turning point in Armstrong’s career, cementing his place as a leading figure in the genre, both as a masterful trumpeter and as a vocalist with a voice already full of character.
+It marked a significant turning point in Armstrong’s career, cementing his place as a leading figure in the genre — both as a masterful trumpeter and as a vocalist with a voice already full of character and emotional nuance.

 At the time, jazz was experiencing an extraordinary surge, fueled by the cultural momentum of the Harlem Renaissance.
 Spanning from the 1910s through the 1930s, this movement represented a golden era of African American artistic expression.
 Harlem, a vibrant neighborhood in New York City, became the beating heart of this creative explosion.
-Iconic venues like the Cotton Club and Connie’s Inn welcomed groundbreaking artists who gave rise to a bold, evolving musical language deeply connected to its time.
+Iconic venues like the Cotton Club and Connie’s Inn welcomed the most innovative performers of the day, fostering a new, daring, and deeply modern musical language deeply connected to its time.